WEF/WERF

 human consumption, when practiced in accordance with existing federal guidelines and regulations,

-presents negligible risk to the consumer, to crop production, and to the environment.
+presents negligible risk to the consumer, to crop production, and to the environment."

 The WERF study on viable, but non-culturable phenomenon proves that disposal is not in accordance with existing

-National Academy of Science is very blunt: FINDINGS,"-----the
+federal guidelines.The scientific statement by the National Academy of Science is very blunt: FINDINGS,"-----the

 remaining uncertainty for complex mixtures of chemical and biological agents is sufficient to preclude the